Sanjiv Chaturvedi: Challenge to system of lateral entry and 360 degree appraisal

 In a significant development, in October 2023, in a petition filed by Chaturvedi challenging his non-empanelment at the level of Joint Secretary, by Central Government, without disclosing any reason, Department of Personnel and Training, in its affidavit before CAT, Nainital Bench, asserted that there exists no system of 360 degree appraisal.
 This was viewed to be very surprising.

 In a significant ruling in September 2024, Uttarakhand High Court, hearing a petition of Chaturvedi, ordered Central Government to disclose him all the documents related to his appraisal of non-empanelment by Central Government.
 After non compliance by Central Government, Chaturvedi filed a contempt petition against Vivek Joshi, the then Secretary, DoP&T, in October 2024, on which Uttarakhand High Court issued contempt notices to Vivek Joshi.

 A report by ‘Indian Express’ in January 2025, tried to cover the timeline of entire legal journey of this challenge, running from CAT to Supreme Court.

+In December 2025, Department of Personnel and Training (DoP&T), filed an affidavit before Central Administrative Tribunal (CAT), in another empanelment case of Sanjiv Chaturvedi, in which it requested that Tribunal’s earlier directions passed in May 2025, regarding disclosure of 360-degree appraisal should be withdrawn.
+This was a complete change from stand taken by DoP&T in October, 2023 before the Tribunal, as per which there was ‘no such system’ of 360-degree appraisal for empanelment, in the Central Government.